Parity considerations in the number of parts: Preliminaries

 \section{Preliminaries}

 In this section, we collect some notations and results needed in this article.
-In the rest of this article, we use the following notations. \begin{itemize} \item $\ell(\pi)$: the number of parts of $\pi$.
+In the rest of this article, we use the following notations. \begin{itemize} \item $\ell_o(\pi)$: the number of overlined parts in $\pi$.